roebel/MBExWN_Vocoder/README.md

 #### 3.2.1 Command line

-The resynthesis of  sound files from a mel spectrograms stored in a pickle files is performed by mean sof the script `./bin/resynth_mel.py`.
-Assume you have a sound file test.wav you can perofrm an analysis/resynthesis cycle by means of
+The resynthesis of  sound files from a mel spectrograms stored in a pickle files is performed by means of the script `./bin/resynth_mel.py`.
+Assume you have a sound file test.wav you can perform an analysis/resynthesis cycle by means of

 ```shell
 ./bin/generate_mel.py  -o OUTPUT_DIR test.wav